ocornut/imgui/docs/FAQ.md

 **Unique IDs are used internally to track active widgets and occasionally associate state to widgets.<BR>
 Unique IDs are implicitly built from the hash of multiple elements that identify the "path" to the UI element.**

-Since Dear ImGui 1.85, you can use `Demo>Tools>Stack Tool` or call `ImGui::ShowIdStackToolWindow()`.
+Since Dear ImGui 1.85, you can use `Demo>Tools>ID Stack Tool` or call `ImGui::ShowIDStackToolWindow()`.
 The tool display intermediate values leading to the creation of a unique ID, making things easier to debug and understand.

 ![Stack tool](https://user-images.githubusercontent.com/8225057/136235657-a0ea5665-dcd1-423f-9be6-dc3f8ced8f12.png)